 9) Marcin Gortat looks fresh instead of frustrated.
 The hustling, high IQ big man can contribute in multiple ways.
 He’s grabbing 11.4 rebounds per game, 8th best in the NBA.

 10) Bonus reason: Despite being highly regarded and very well paid, Bradley Beal is STILL one of the most underrated guards in the NBA.
-He is destined to catch fire in the playoffs.Most INTERESTING FINDS on Amazon]
+He is destined to catch fire in the playoffs.Up to 70% off on Hottest Amazon Deals]